sklugherz/File-Censor/README.md

 # File-Censor
-A program to censor a custom word set in the given files separated via custom flags.
+C++ implemented program used to censor a custom word set in the given files separated via custom flags.

 ## Files Included
 * main.cc